manaflair/mylittledom/README.md

   - Pixel units are replaced by raw numbers, but percent strings are kept as strings.
 No other unit is currently supported.

   - To prevent mistakes and facilitate onboarding, setting an invalid value will throw instead of being silently ignored.

+  - For the same reason, setting an invalid style property will also throw an error.

 ### Supported CSS properties